Dan J. Harkey

 Summary:

-Over a decade ago, the government's strategic decision to artificially lower interest rates profoundly impacted the homeownership landscape.
+Over a decade ago, the government’s strategic decision to artificially lower interest rates had a profound impact on the homeownership landscape.
 This policy, a significant driver in the rise of home values, also led to a price surge.
-The direct influence of the government's actions on affordability has become a substantial barrier for many taxpayers.
+The direct influence of the government’s actions on affordability has become a substantial barrier for many taxpayers.

-As manipulations are common, the government's attempt to curb inflation by increasing interest rates has significantly affected the housing market.
-The lack of demand, primarily driven by affordability issues, has stagnated home values.
+As manipulations are common, the government’s attempt to curb inflation by increasing interest rates has had a significant impact on the housing market.
+The lack of demand, primarily driven by affordability issues, has led to stagnation in home values.
 This underscores the pivotal role of affordability in the market dynamics and the impact of government policy.

-The same applies to income-producing properties, where low interest rates cause prices and rents to go up.
-Stagnation has set in because of increased interest rates, reflecting higher property payments.
+The same applies to income-producing properties, where low interest rates lead to increased prices and rents.
+Stagnation has set in due to increased interest rates, which reflect higher property payments.
 Inflationary pressures and high rents stress tenants, and higher debt service payments stress property owners.

 https://www.forbes.com/advisor/investing/fed-funds-rate-history/